ADAM HART-DAVIS / SCIENCE PHOTO LIBRARY ADAM HART-DAVIS / SCIENCE PHOTO LIBRARY

-LHC tunnel, composite image.
-Safety supervisor riding a bicycle along the LHC (large hadron collider) tunnel at CERN (the European particle physics laboratory) near Geneva, Switzerland.
-The LHC is a 27-kilometre-long underground ring of superconducting magnets housed in this pipe-like structure (blue), or cryostat.
-The cryostat is cooled by liquid helium to keep it at an operating temperature just above absolute zero.
-It will accelerate two counter-rotating beam of protons to an energy of 7 tera electron volts (TeV) and then bring them to collide head on.
-Several detectors are being built around the LHC to detect the various particles produced by the collision.
-A pilot run of the LHC is scheduled for summer 2007.
+LHC tunnel.
+The LHC (large hadron collider) in its 27-kilometre tunnel at CERN (the European particle physics laboratory) near Geneva, Switzerland.
+The LHC is an underground ring of superconducting magnets housed in this pipe-like structure (running from upper left to lower right), or cryostat.
+The cryostat is cooled by liquid helium to keep the operating temperature at just above absolute zero.
+The LHC works by accelerating two counter-rotating beams of protons to an energy of 7 tera electron volts (TeV).
+It then forces these beams to collide head-on near two main detectors, known as the CMS (Compact Muon Solenoid) and ATLAS (A Toroidal LHC Apparatus), which detect the sub-atomic particles resulting from the collision.
+The LHC is scheduled to start operating in May 2008.